 One of the most useful types of effects that you can create in Photoshop is the matte effect.
-Matte effects are highly versatile and will look great with a large selection of photos, and they are also pretty easy to accomplish.
+Matte effects are highly versatile and will look great with a large selection of photos, and they’re also pretty easy to accomplish.

-Here we’ll go through the process of creating a matte effect from scratch.
+Here we’ll go through the process of how to create a matte effect in Photoshop from scratch.
 The effect we’ll be creating is the same as the one used in our “Strong Matte” action that is a part of our set of Matte Photoshop Actions.
 Of course, you can follow along with this tutorial to apply the effect to your own photos, or simply use the action if you’d like to save a little time.

 Here is the before version of the sample photo that we’ll be using: